On quasi-polynomials counting planar tight maps: Conclusion

 We note that our most general formula, stated in Theorem \ref{thm:themaintheorem}, still involves a complicated sum over a no less complicated set $I_n$.
 As discussed in the Appendix \ref{app:symmetry}, there are in fact many identities that can be used to rewrite it, and it is not impossible that it admits a significantly simpler expression yet to be unveiled.
 A similar remark applies to our extension of Tutte's slicings formula given in Theorem \ref{thm:extendedslicings}.

 We believe that the methodology of Sections~\ref{sec:bijective} and \ref{sec:extens-non-bipart} is quite robust and may be adapted to other map enumeration problems.
 A first problem one may think of is a model of maps with \emph{continuous} edge lengths, whose set can be associated with a natural volume measure.
 The volumes of such measures have been considered by Kontsevich \cite{Kontsevich92}, and, as noted by Norbury, they correspond to the homogeneous top degree part of the lattice count polynomials, see~\cite[Theorem~3]{Norbury2010}.
-Combining with our Theorem~\ref{thm:maintheorem}, we immediately obtain the following result (see Norbury's paper for the definition of $V_{0,n}$). \begin{cor} The genus zero volume polynomial $V_{0,n}$ reads explicitly
+Combining with our Theorem~\ref{thm:maintheorem}, we obtain the following result (see Norbury's paper for the definition of $V_{0,n}$). \begin{proposition} The genus zero volume polynomial $V_{0,n}$ reads explicitly

-\end{cor} Still, a direct construction of maps with continuous edge lengths, using continuous paths and mimicking the above discrete paths encoding for slices, should also be possible and interesting, and we plan to investigate this question in future work.
+\end{proposition} This amounts to the known expression for the genus zero intersection numbers, see for instance~\cite[Proposition~4.6.10]{Lando2004} and~\cite[Corollary~1]{Norbury2010}.
+Still, a direct construction of maps with continuous edge lengths, using continuous paths and mimicking the above discrete paths encoding for slices, should also be possible and interesting, and we plan to investigate this question in future work.
 A second extension is motivated by the work of Budd \cite{Budd2020a} who generalized Norbury's results to the case of \emph{irreducible maps}, i.e.~maps with a girth constraint.
 The slice decomposition of these maps was discussed in \cite{irredmaps} in the non-tight case, and we expect it to be adaptable to the tighness constraint.
 Finally, combining these two ideas, namely, passing to maps with continuous edge lengths \emph{and} adding an irreducibility constraint, one obtains \emph{irreducible metric maps} which have been considered by Budd \cite{budd2020irreducible}, who showed that their volumes are related to the Weil-Petersson volumes of hyperbolic surfaces.
 We plan to investigate the slice decomposition of these maps, which might shed new light on these questions.